Skip to main content

 In the November 2024 election, nearly 85,000 vote-by-mail ballots were rejected for either a missing or non-matching signature on the envelope.
 AB 827 would provide greater opportunity for voters to cure signature deficiencies and have their vote counted.

-AB 887 - Computer Science for All
+AB 887 - California Computer Science Pilot Program

 AB 934 - Student Education Plans and Reengaging CCC Students